Meet the Roses: Minnie Claudine

 Adoption?
 Or are you pregnant?
 Do you realize how ridiculous this sounds?

-First off, I dont see how a child could have come from me
+First off, I don’t see how a child could have come from me – we’ve hardly

 together since you recovered and found out Jack had died.
-Dont tell
+Don’t tell me you

 believe in the myth about washing our underwear together!
 What do you

 think so.
-And I dont have any intentions of adopting another child.
+And I don’t have any intentions of adopting another child.
+Heavens,

-Im going on forty and you are already fifty-two!
-Were getting
+I’m going on forty and you are already fifty-two!
+We’re getting a little long

 the tooth to be having more children.
-No, I dont know what he meant.
+No, I don’t know what he meant.
+I just

 know what he told me.
-I assume well find out in due time.
-Maybe
+I assume we’ll find out in due time.
+Maybe God realizes

-what a sad thing it was and has decided to give him back to us,
+what a sad thing it was and has decided to give him back to us,” she

 as if she had been touched in a special way.

 Mom did in fact find out she was pregnant.
-Tom, she said,
+“Tom,” she said, one night after

 she